jeffboichuk/ice-marketing/midterm-project-outline.md

 pursue during a (not necessarily hypothentical) follow-up meeting.
-Ask for the highest realistic level of commitment you can (e.g., a follow-up meeting or a commitment to consider/pursue your recommendation), and do your best to receive Mike and Sarah's approval.
+Ask for the highest realistic level of commitment you can (e.g., a follow-up meeting or a commitment to consider/pursue your recommendation), and do your best to receive Mike's approval.
 Up to a minute of Q&A will follow your presentation.

 #### Structure {-}
 Your presentation should contain the following slides: (1) title slide, (2) main